 - A piece of freshly cooked or leftover cooked fish, whether white fish or salmon (about 4 ounces)

-- A sprinkling of chopped parsley
+- A sprinkling of chopped flat-leaf parsley leaves

 - 2 slices French bread, toasted